ojeda/secure_clear/secure_clear.md

 >
 > ##### Description
 >
-> The `memset_explicit` function copies the value of `c` (converted to an `unsigned char`) into each of the first `n` characters of the object pointed to by `s` as a needed side effect (5.1.2.3) (Footnote 1).
-The purpose of this function is to make sensitive information stored in the object inaccessible.
+> The semantics of the `memset_explicit` function are implementation-defined.
 >
+> ##### Recommended Practice
+>
+> Implementations should copy the value of `c` (converted to an `unsigned char`) into each of the first `n` characters of the object pointed to by `s` in order to make sensitive information stored in the object inaccessible.
+(Footnote 1)
+>
 > (Footnote 1) The intention is that the memory store is always performed (i.e., never elided), regardless of optimizations.
 This is in contrast to calls to the `memset` function (7.24.6.1).
-The implementation might not clear other copies of the data (e.g., intermediate values, cache lines, spilled registers, etc.).
+The implementation might clear other copies of the data (e.g., intermediate values, stack frame, cache lines, spilled registers, swapped out pages, etc.) or it might avoid their creation (e.g., reducing copies, locking/pinning pages, etc.).
->
-> It is implementation-defined what actions in the actual semantics of the execution environment (e.g., system calls) are taken to realize the side effect.
-The evaluation of an invocation of the function causes these implementation-defined actions to occur.
-In the abstract machine, the evaluation of the function is considered to not necessarily return to the caller [NOTE 1].
-On completing the actions in the actual semantics, the abstract machine continues with the function returning control to its caller.
->
-> **NOTE 1** This means that the actual semantics associated with the function call cannot be affected by undefined behavior from an evaluation sequenced after the call, even if said evaluation would manifestly occur should the function return.
-The actual semantics may nevertheless be affected by asynchronous actions.
->
-> ##### Recommended Practice
->
-> A call to the `memset_explicit` function should have similar performance to a call to a `memset` function call.
 >
 > ##### Returns
 >